ztroop/trooploop.ca/content/notes/csharprestapi-1.md

 6. [Installing Dependencies](#installing-dependencies)
 7. [Code Walkthrough](#code-walkthrough)

+Links referenced are _encouraged_ to be explored for learning reinforcement.

 ## REST Introduction

 **RE**presentational **S**tate **T**ransfer (**REST**) is an software architectural style that defines